 a.
-A spouse's legal entitlement, during his or her lifetime, to a share of a deceased spouse's real estate or other property.
+A spouse's legal entitlement, while alive, to a share of a deceased spouse's real estate or other property.

 2. A natural endowment or gift; a dowry.

 tr.v. dow·ered, dow·er·ing, dow·ers

 [Middle English douere, from Old French douaire, from Medieval Latin dōtārium, dōārium, from Latin dōs, dōt-, dowry; see dō- in the Appendix of Indo-European roots.]

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2018 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.